-Over the past 12 years, many large public schools in New York City have been closed and multiple smaller schools have been opened in their place, typically sharing space in the buildings that formerly housed single large schools.
-In the 2014-2015 school year, there are 1,661 schools located in 1,151 buildings.
-These schools often have space sharing arrangements for rooms such as libraries, gymnasiums, and lunch rooms.
-Under this option, multiple schools located in one physical building would also share certain noninstructional staff such as secretaries and parent coordinators.
+Over the past 13 years, many large public schools in New York City have been closed and multiple smaller schools have opened in their place, often sharing space in the buildings that formerly housed single large schools.
+In the 2015-2016 school year, there are 1,579 schools located in 1,142 buildings.
+These schools typically have space sharing arrangements for rooms such as libraries, gymnasiums, and lunch rooms.
+Under this option, multiple schools located in one physical building would also share certain noninstructional staff, such as secretaries and parent coordinators.